questionlp/linhpham.org_jekyll/_posts/2025-07-06-one-year-with-framework-laptop-16-fedora-kde-desktop.md

 Usually, I have five of the lavender USB Type-C expansion cards (two on each side, slotted into the rear-most and middle slots, plus one on the front-most right side slot) and a standard USB Type-A expansion card on the front-most left side slot.
 The Type-A port is quite useful when I'm using a small microSD card reader with a Type-A connector and have a full-sized SD card reader slotted in to copy or clone microSD cards for my Raspberry Pis or handheld game consoles.

 I also got the RGB US English version of the keyboard mostly so that I can have a different color backlight than just white.
 I don't really care for LEDs that change colors or patterns, especially when not doing anything.
 I ended up carefully prying off the `Super` and `Alt Gr` keycaps from the International English (Linux) keyboard so that I wouldn't have to have a Windows keycap on a laptop running Linux.
 I have uploaded the RGB version of the QMK/VIA keymaps on my [framework-laptop-16](https://github.com/questionlp/framework-laptop-16) repository.

+Not long after I received my Framework Laptop, Framework [announced a new version of the webcam module](https://frame.work/blog/framework-laptop-13-deep-dive---a-laptop-webcam-with-smartphone-technology) that includes pixel binning and backside illumination to improve the quality of the webcam image.
+I don't do a lot of video calls, but I thought it would be interesting to see how much of an improvement the new module makes.

+After ordering and receiving the new module, the process to swap out the old module with the new one was a little bit fiddly.
+The [written guide](https://guides.frame.work/Guide/Webcam/302?lang=en) that Framework provides was well written and had good photos for each step.
+What I had issues with was just my manual dexterity is not great, so I had a more trouble with the connector's latching mechanism, shims and getting the whole thing back in properly.
+Software like Zoom and OBS Studio picked up the new webcam without any issues.

+In terms of image quality, there was a tiny bit of improvement in overall sharpness with decent lighting, but it did better in poorer lightning conditions.
+While it probably wasn't worth the cost to upgrade, given the little amount that I use the webcam in general, but the small bump in image quality was still nice to have.

 ## App Gaps?
 Nah